Laboratory of Actin Cytoskeleton Regulation

 Molnár I, Migh E, Szikora S, Kalmár T, Végh AG, Deák F, Barkó S, Bugyi B, Orfanos Z, Kovács J, Juhász G, Váró G, Nyitrai M, Sparrow JC and Mihály J. DAAM is required for thin filament formation and sarcomerogenesis during muscle development in Drosophila.
 PLoS Genetics 10(2): e1004166 (2014)

-scientific advisor
+scientific adviser

 research associate